calikasten/siri-shortcuts/README.md

 Retrieves travel time between current location and destination of next calendar event to send via text.

 ## Media
-[Influencer Mode] <br>
-Asks for a text input and then posts on both Threads and Mastadon.

 [Streaming Lookup](https://github.com/calikasten/siri-shortcuts/blob/main/Streaming%20Lookup.shortcut) <br>
 Utilizes [justwatch.com](justwatch.com) to display where to stream content after entering desired movie or tv show.